Your Uncontested Divorce Should Be

 The complaint concludes with a request that the court grant the plaintiff (the person filing for the divorce) a divorce from the defendant.

 About a week after you have retained a divorce attorney, you will be asked to return to the office to review the Complaint for accuracy (to check for correct spellings of names, dates, etc.) and to sign it.
 Please do read the document carefully.
 While we rarely make such mistakes, one is possible, especially in spelling of names.

 The signed Bill of Complaint is mailed (or hand carried, for faster action–talk with your attorney about this option) to the Clerk of the appropriate Circuit Court.
 When marked “received” by the Clerk, your case is considered “filed.”

 Service of Process:

-The Virginia Code provisions regarding depositions is changing.
-For divorces filed after July 1, 2012, (and perhaps for divorces currently pending) the evidence in a truly uncontested divorce can be presented by affidavit instead of by Depositions or live testimony.
-This will make the process of uncontested divorces much easier and the costs lower.
-We are still sorting out the implications of this new statute.
-We know this, however: It will save you money.
-Call our office for a quote for a no-fault, uncontested divorce.
+A party to a divorce may choose to support his or her case through deposition or affidavit.
+Depositions are most common in contested divorces.
+For divorces filed after July 1, 2012, the evidence in a truly uncontested divorce can be presented by affidavit instead of by Depositions or live testimony.
+This makes the process of uncontested divorces much easier and the costs lower.

 Once the final decree is signed by the judge, you are divorced.
 Your divorce will be really, really final and unappealable thirty days after the judge signs the final decree.
 Your “official” divorce date, however, is the actual day the judge signs the Final Decree.